transistortester/thumby-polysynth/README.md

 * *corecount* is how many PIO cores to dedicate to audio channels. **This should never be changed unless you need to save PIO cores for another purpose, it currently breaks functionality**
 #### polysynth.enabled(*value=None*)
 Returns the current number of enabled channels.
 * *value* is a number from 0 to 7.
 If set, it will enable the given number of channels.
-If 0 are enabled, the channels will be paused, allowing up to 4 pitch changes to be queued.
+If 0 are enabled, the channels will be paused, allowing up to 4 pitch changes per channel to be queued.
 #### polysynth.stop(*mixer=True, chan=True, song=True*)
 Stops one or more components from playing.
 * *mixer* will set the enabled channel count to 0